[This is all you need to remember] A quick review of HTTP status code errors

 This status code was defined on April Fool's Day about 20 years ago, and

-Actually, it exists as a status code for HTCPCP (Hyper Text Coffee Pot Control Protocol) communication, not HTTP communication, and the verification tool shows the status as 418.
+In fact, it is not an HTTP communication status code, but rather exists as a status code for HTCPCP (Hyper Text Coffee Pot Control Protocol) communication, and even the verification tool will show the status as 418

-here Also, like 418, HTCPCP is also an April Fool's joke, so check it out!
+here Also, like 418, HTCPCP is also an April Fool's joke, so be sure to check it out!

 summary

-In addition to this, there are also error codes output by specific middleware, such as 499, so if you are interested, please check them out!
+There are also other error codes, such as 499, that are output by specific middleware, so if you're interested, be sure to check them out!

-Now that I'm in my first year working as an infrastructure engineer, status codes come up quite often, so I recommend studying them if you're interested.
-(I went in without knowing anything)
+Now that I'm in my first year as an infrastructure engineer, I encounter status codes quite often, so I recommend studying them if you're interested (although I started without knowing anything about them)

 Thank you for watching!